Cassandra Cain: Batgirl

 During this time, Cassandra starts developing a friendship with Brenda, the woman who owns the local coffee shop, and even a very short-lived relationship with a boy named Zero.
 Unfortunately, her friends are all killed in the Blüdhaven disaster.

-Cassandra also goes undercover for Batman, as Kasumi, in the Justice League Elite, working under Sister Superior to track and eliminate metahuman threats to the population.
+Cassandra also goes undercover for Batman, as Kasumi, in the Justice League Elite, working under Vera Black to track and eliminate metahuman threats to the population.
 She works with the Batman's old fellow Justice League members Green Arrow and the Flash, and forms a bond with Coldcast, who is the first Leaguer to whom she reveals her identity.
 Although he is subsequently accused of murder, she and the rest of the team soon realize that he has been manipulated by renegade Elite member Menagerie, who was himself being manipulated by the spirit of Manchester Black as he tried to drive his sister to destroy London.
-As the JLA falls, the Elite, united by the spirit of the deceased Manitou Raven, free Vera and vanquish Black, although the team disbands after this last mission.
+As the JLA falls, the Elite, united by the spirit of Manitou Raven, free Vera and vanquish Black, although the team disbands after this last mission.

 Cassandra gathers evidence that indicates that Shiva could be her mother, and seeks her out to confirm this, rejoining the League of Assassins.
 After she is proclaimed by Nyssa al Ghul as the "One Who Is All", the students of the League are split, half following Shiva, and the others Cassandra.
 In the following confrontation, Cassandra is mortally wounded by her "adoptive brother", the Mad Dog, while heroically saving one of the students under her leadership.
 Shiva revives Cassandra in a Lazarus Pit, then answers Cassandra's questions about her parentage.
 When Cassandra asked Shiva whether she was still killing, whether she would ever stop, Shiva says she was, and responds, "It's why I had you", so Cassandra agrees to fight her to the death once more.

 After a closely matched battle, Cassandra manages to break Shiva's neck, paralyzing her.
 She appears ready to place Shiva in the Lazarus Pit, but Shiva pleads with her not to do so.
 Instead, Cassandra impales Shiva on a hook hanging over the pit, apparently killing her.
 Cassandra then abandons the identity of Batgirl and returns to her life as a wanderer.